todotxt/language-todotxt/README.md

 This project has adopted a [code of conduct](https://github.com/todotxt/language-todotxt/blob/master/CODE_OF_CONDUCT.md) in order to be welcoming to all participants.

+## Commands

+When you are in todo.txt mode, you have access to the following commands:

+- `todotxt:add`: add a new task on the line below the current line
+- `todotxt:done`: mark the task on the current line done
+- `todotxt:priority-a` set the priority of the current task to A
+- `todotxt:priority-b` set the priority of the current task to B
+- `todotxt:priority-c` set the priority of the current task to C
+- ... (same thing for D-Y)
+- `todotxt:priority-z` set the priority of the current task to Z

+There is also an autocompletion function when you are typing out a context or a priority.

 ## Useful packages for todo.txt files